yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 10 what is the most important impact qa can have on a product development process?

-## 10.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is the most important impact qa can have on a product development process? generate professional detailed explanation
+## 10.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is the most important impact qa can have on a product development process? generate professional detailed explanation

 Here is a detailed explanation of the most important impact QA can have on a product development process: